karttur/arduino/_posts/2020/2020-02-14-project-DS18B20-temperature.markdown

 ### Sketch

 The sketch includes two libraries: _OneWire.h_ and _DallasTemperature.h_.
-You need to install both to your library as explained in the official Arduino page on [Installing Additional Arduino Libraries](https://www.arduino.cc/en/guide/libraries)
+You need to install both to your library as explained in the official Arduino page on [Installing Additional Arduino Libraries](https://www.arduino.cc/en/guide/libraries).
+In this version I have put the analog sensor signal on port A1.

 <button id= "toggleDS18B20" onclick="hiddencode('DS18B20')">Hide/Show sketch</button>